junxit/us-congress-bills-113/metadata.md

 - 2013-02-25 — Introduced in Senate
 - 2013-02-25 — Read twice and referred to the Committee on Rules and Administration.
+- 2013-07-24 — Committee on Rules and Administration.
+Ordered to be reported without amendment favorably.
+- 2013-07-24 — Committee on Rules and Administration.
+Reported by Senator Schumer without amendment.
+Without written report.
+- 2013-07-24 — Committee on Rules and Administration.
+Reported by Senator Schumer without amendment.
+Without written report.
+- 2013-07-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 148.